shubhamk98/StudyNotion/README.md

 *	**Insights :** This page will have detailed insights into the instructor's courses, including the number of views, clicks, and other relevant metrics.
 *	**Course Management Pages :** These pages will allow the instructor to create, update, and delete courses, as well as manage the course content and pricing.
 *	**View and Edit Profile Details :** These pages will allow the instructor to view and edit their account details.
-#### For Admin
-*	**Dashboard :** This page will have an overview of the platform's courses, instructors, and students.
-*	**Insights :** This page will have detailed insights into the platform's metrics, including the number of registered users, courses, and revenue.
-*	**Instructor Management :** This page will allow the admin to manage the platform's instructors, including their account details, courses, and ratings.
-*	**Other Relevant Pages :** The admin will also have access to other relevant pages, such as user management and course management pages.

 ### Back-end
 The back end of StudyNotion provides a range of features and functionalities, including: